loolirer/Rigid-Body-Tracking/Algorithm/README.md

 3. For each distance $d$ in $rb_d$, search in $p_c$ distance matrix if there is any similar distance $d_ij$
 - If $|d-d_ij| < 2 \cdot \epsilon$, $d_ij$ is considered similar
 - For each similar $d_ij$, vertices $i$ and $j$ will be linked in a graph $G_d$
-4. It will call the `separate` function to separate $G_d$ into complete subgraphs
+4. The Girvan-Newman community detection algorithm will be used to find separate the rigid bodies Let $e_i$ being the ideal number of distances that should be detected and $e_d$ the actual number of distances detected, the algorithm will run $e_d - e_i$ times (it will cut $e_d - e_i$ edges)
+5. Having the excess edges removed of the graph, it will find the disconnected subgraphs of the modified $G_d$
-5. Returns a list of sets containing point coordinates
+6. Returns a list of sets containing point coordinates

 ### Observations